+‘I remember it being around 1988, we were the Oldham Bon Jovi with big hair, but around that time we were about two years behind the current music scene which was all about the Happy Mondays and indie music then,’ Cox later admitted to the Daily Post.
+Having finally signed to a label and recorded in a professional studio, the band were understandably excited and began to indulge in their new lifestyle, although not to the excess of their Californian contemporaries.
 ‘We were just a bunch of lads from Oldham who suddenly got a deal.
-If you’re twenty-years-old and you get plonked in the middle of L.A. with an expenses account, you’re going to have a drink, aren’t you?’ admitted Cox to ShortList.com.
+If you’re twenty-years-old and you get plonked in the middle of L.A. with an expenses account, you’re going to have a drink, aren’t you?’
+Cox told ShortList.
 ‘I never crashed my Rolls-Royce into a swimming pool or anything.
 I had a rusty Ford Fiesta.
 And no pool to drive it into.
 At the start we paid ourselves £75 each a week and that went up to about £120 a week by the end.
-We thought, ‘My God – we’ve made it!”
+We thought, ‘My God, we’ve made it!”

-Having enjoyed a minor taste of success both with Dare and D:Ream, Cox finally turned his back on his music career in the late 1990s and over the following decade was closely associated with the FP420 R&D project while taking the position of Professor of Particle Physics at his former university.
-Prior to returning to music once again after over a decade, Cox worked as a scientific advisor on Danny Boyle’s 2007 sci-fi horror Sunshine, which charted a mission to detonate a nuclear bomb into the centre of the dying sun in an effort to save mankind from extinction.
+Ostensibly a one-man project, Cunnah had launched D:Ream following the demise of the short-lived Tie the Boys.
+Sighing with Magnet Records, Cunnah released his debut album D:Ream Volume 1 in late 1993 but it would be through the re-release of the single Things Can Only Get Better that he would become an overnight sensation.
+Despite appearing alongside Cunnah on Top of the Pops, Cox finally turned his back on the music industry in the late nineties and over the following decade was closely associated with the FP420 R&D proton project while taking the position of Professor of Particle Physics at his former university.
+He would also act as science advisor on Danny Boyle’s 2007 horror Sunshine, which charted a mission to detonate a nuclear bomb in the centre of the dying sun in an effort to save mankind from extinction.